-With hundreds of possible front-end performance optimizations you can make to a site, the amount of options can often feel overwhelming which makes it difficult to start.
+With hundreds of possible front-end performance optimizations you can make to a site, the amount of options can often feel overwhelming.
+This makes it difficult to start.
 The best strategy is to start small and define your own list of internal performance best practices.
 You want to make sure you can consistently enhance your site while following the performance optimizations you already know you should be doing.
 You can then expand your own internal best practices to include optimizations that make sense for you.

 In this post I show you how to define your own internal list of performance best practices and then use Rigor Optimization to ensure that all of your web sites and web applications follow those rules.

 Step 1: Define your own internal best practices

 Below is an abbreviated version of the internal best practices that BigCorp created:

 - All non-HTML resources must be served via the CDN.

 - All static resources must use caching and are cached for at least 7 days.

 - No 404 errors, 500 errors, or other quality issues are allowed.

 - All first party hosts use SSL/TLS and support HTTP/2.

 - Everything that can be compressed should be compressed.